Metal Clay Qualifications, Training, Classes, Courses and Workshops

 Unlike Art Clay, the PMC training syllabus is not dictated by the manufacturer or overseen by the Guild.
 Anyone can set up their own training and call it PMC Certification, Diploma, Degree or whatever.

 PMC Certification classes are defined by the PMC Guild as 'a special kind of class that is based on projects made to conform to a specific and universal standard.
 The rigorous class covers a wide range of techniques, and includes information on forming, firing, and finishing.
 Upon successful completion of the three-day class, certified artisans are entitled to certain discounts at the sponsoring company.'

-There are two main companies offerering PMC Certification training in the US with a set syllabus; Rio Grande and PMC Connection.
+There are two main companies offerering PMC Certification training in the US with a set syllabus; Rio Grande (which began running this certification in 1999) and PMC Connection.
 These links show you what's included in their training.
 The syllabus is different for each of them.
 They have been developed by these companies in conjunction with the manufacturer of PMC, Mitsubishi, although there is no quality control of this training by the manufacturer.

 The PMC Connection training is divided into three segments.
-Part one is a two day class and you can see the projects by clicking here.
-Part two is a two day class of more advanced techniques - click here to see what's covered in this class.
+Part one is a two day class.
+Part two is a two day class of more advanced techniques.
 Part three is a two day class and covers even more advanced techniques.

 The Rio Grande Certification is a three day class and covers advanced techniques through seven projects.
 The expectation is that the student for this class has already got quite a bit of experience with metal clay.
 Click here to find out more about it.